PaladinCloud/CE/CONTRIBUTING.md

     * `chore:` for chores
     * `BREAKING CHANGE:` for breaking changes
 * Use the same conventions for pull requests as well.
+* Rebase and test the code against the primary branch to be sure it works with the latest code

 After you have submitted your pull request, we'll try to get back to you as soon as possible.
 We may suggest some changes or improvements.